andreamr78/challenge18/README.md

 *THEN that book is deleted from my saved books list

+*WHEN I click on the Logout button

+*THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

 IMAGES:
 <img width="1317" alt="Screenshot 2025-03-03 at 9 33 51 p m" src="https://github.com/user-attachments/assets/21685ad0-70d8-4d0f-926e-56bc06cb0a0b" />